 Once applied, FS MP will last pretty much last forever in the wall or wood flooring assuming the area is not washed or exposed to sunlight.

-The insecticide needed to add to the foamer is PROTHOR.
+The insecticide needed to add to the Injector is PROTHOR.
 Its a “non repellent” meaning it won’t spook termites or any other insect as they can’t detect it.
 For this reason Prothor is a great product for use around homes in the soil as well as in wall voids once they are active in the home.

 In summary, drywood termites can be “scary” when first identified.
 But they don’t eat quickly and with the right product applied at the right location, you can control any nest using the right combination of the products listed above.